luau-lang/rfcs/docs/keyof-type-operator.md

 not necessarily have one consistent set of keys.
 For instance, if you consider the type `{ x: number, y: number } | { a: number, y: number }`, you might wonder what you would get out of `keyof`.
-One reasonable answer is `"y"` since that is the least common subset of keys present in the components of the union.
+One reasonable answer is `"y"` since that is the greatest common subset of keys present in the components of the union.
 Another reasonable, albeit more conservative, answer is to simply say that the operator fails to resolve in this situation.
-This RFC proposes, admittedly somewhat arbitrarily, that we take the conservative stance of failing to resolve since it is easier to permit more behavior later than to rule out more later.
-That being said, one of the main points of interest in discussion of this feature is if there are any immediate use-cases for this.
+This RFC proposes that we return the greatest common subset of keys since this corresponds to the set of keys that are allowed by indexing operations on tables of that type.

 ## Drawbacks